IRMVLab/MMTwin/README.md

 ## TODO
-- [x] Release the paper  :smile:
+- [x] Release the paper  :bowtie:
-- [x] Release our self-collected CABH Benchmark for fast HTP evaluation  :smile:
+- [x] Release our self-collected CABH Benchmark for fast HTP evaluation :sunglasses:
 - [ ] Release the code and pretrained models